dhiway/cord/origin/orbis/provider-node/README.md

 ## Persistence and workers

-Blob and index writes use same-directory temporary files, file/directory fsync, and atomic rename.
-The deferred P4 DiskStore model retains append-only proof leaves and private pending journals, but production does not create or replay generic object-completion records.
+Private streaming data and control journals use bounded, crash-safe persistence.
+The provider control journal retains only canonical checkpoint and manifest-deletion duty progress; object bytes, proof state, and replication state are owned by the private streaming and checkpoint stacks.
 Replica node fetches are bounded to 1024, bucket names to 255 bytes, and object keys to 1024 bytes.

 The process runs only canonical runtime and private-data-plane coordinators: